DrChenHeng/HomePage/content/authors/admin/_index.md

   - course: BSc in Finance
     institution: Nanchang University
     year: 2015 to 2017
-  - course: BSc in Bioengineering
+  - course: BEng in Bioengineering
     institution: Nanchang University
     year: 2014 to 2018